moratilla/www.moratilla.com/_talks/contenedores-aws-desde-local.md

     16. ECS-CLI: watching running tasks in a cluster
     17. ECS-CLI: watching logs of a running task in a cluster

-It was an introduction to the elastic architecture and how developers can run a build, deploy, and get status and logs.
+It was an introduction to the elastic architecture that we use to run our applications and how developers can run a build, deploy, and get status and logs.

-One hour and a half and I still believe I could keep talking more about more things we could do.
+One hour and a half and I believe I could keep talking more about more things we could do.